 With the many varied uses of augmented reality, it’s not difficult to believe this technology would also have applications in seemingly unlikely fields like medicine and education — or both.

-Employing augmented reality in medicine and medical training has a great potential to address many issues in the healthcare sector.
-But more than that, it has allowed students of medicine to adapt to online learning amid the pandemic.
+Employing augmented reality in medicine and medical training has great potential in addressing many issues in the healthcare sector.
+But more than that, augmented reality has allowed students of medicine to adapt to online learning amid the pandemic.
+Yet even with these advantages, we also found through studies that there are still some factors limiting AR from being this supreme medical technology many of us envision it to be.

 How Augmented Reality in Medicine Facilitates Learning